rossato/devops-kit/README.md

 * Installation of the Red Hat `openshift-gitops` operator, including installation of the default ArgoCD instance
 * Installation of a root infrastructure "App of apps"

+The openshift_common and openshift_gitops roles are modifications of the excellent work done by Ales Nosek and contributors at https://github.com/noseka1/ansible-base.
+These roles are offered under their original Apache 2.0 license (license text in the 1-bootstrap folder).

 ### 2-infra

 The infrastructure "app of apps" points to a directory with the cluster name under the `clusters/` directory.
 This is expected to point to other resources in the `2-infra` repo that are needed to prepare a cluster for users: